devoldmx/venus/README.md

 venus
 =====

-A project I'm gonna do just for fun.
+Java project that contains the basic monitors for sites relevant for my side-project agenda.